 Intellectually rigorous analysis not contaminated by bias can help determine what’s truly causing the problem.
 Without good, solid, actionable, intelligence, restaurant chains will find themselves lost in a sea that’s gradually being filled with AI, IBM Watsons, and delivery bots.

-When plagued by negative or slumping sales, it’s natural for chains to look to cut corners every which way they can.
+When plagued by negative or slumping restaurant chain sales, it’s natural to look to cut corners every which way they can.
 But if the chain itself is down double-digits, saving a few dollars by cutting back on repairs and maintenance, and other short-term measures that can detract from the guest or employee experience in such a way that could be more detrimental than the savings it yields in the short term.

 We often read headlines declaring, “People are Going Out to Eat Less.”
 While that might be true for some categories and geographies, consumers are still going out to eat (even during a so-called restaurant recession).
 The chains that find success in even the downturns think about how to grow a restaurant by taking the time to look internally: at their people, products, processes, and physical environment — as well as externally, to their competitors.

 Competitors may not be who comes to mind most obviously.
 New forms of dining are continually cropping up (food trucks, delivery, food ATMs), making seismic shifts in the industry, and siphoning off margins and mindshare from more traditional models.
 It’s important to take stock of the competition, and review what they’re doing — but not copy them.
 In fact, the key to salvation is often rooted in better differentiation, not frightened flock sensibilities.